-The Company's name and its registered trademark "Rockwell Automation[®]" and other trademarks such as "Allen-Bradley[®]", "A-B[®]", "PlantPAx[®] Process Automation System[TM]", and "Connected Enterprise[®]" are important to all of our business segments.
-In addition, we own other important trademarks that we use, such as "ControlLogix[®]" and "CompactLogix[®]" for our control systems, "PowerFlex[®]" for our AC drives, and "Rockwell Software[®]", "FactoryTalk[®]", "Plex Systems[®]", and "Fiix[®]" for our software and cloud offerings.
+The Company's name and its registered trademark "Rockwell Automation®" and other trademarks such as "Allen-Bradley®", "A-Bo", "PlantPAxo Process Automation System", and "Connected Enterprise®" are important to all of our business segments.
+In addition, we own other important trademarks that we use, such as "ControlLogix®" and "CompactLogix®" for our control systems, "PowerFlex®" for our AC drives, "FactoryTalk®", "Plex Systems®", and "Fiix®" for our software and cloud offerings, "Clearpath®" and "Otto®" for our mobile robots, and "Verve®" for our asset inventory system and vulnerability management solution.